Try (Nelly Furtado song)

 "Try" is a song by Canadian singer-songwriter Nelly Furtado, taken from her second studio album, Folklore (2003).
 The song, written by Furtado herself, and Brian West, was released as the second single from the album in February 2004.
 The song was moderately successful in several European countries, including Italy, the Netherlands, and the United Kingdom, where it reached the top 20.
-It did not chart on the US Billboard Hot 100, but it did peak at number 29 on the Adult Top 40 chart.
+In the United States, it peaked at number 29 on the Billboard Adult Top 40 chart.

 Lyrically, Furtado said the song "is about the reality of love.
 My energy used to just go everywhere, but now I'm more grounded because I've found true love.
 The idea here is that, yeah, sometimes life sucks.
 But life is only so long, and somebody can come along who makes you want to be a better person.
 You just have to roll with the punches.
 So "Try" is not a happy-go-lucky song.
 It has a strange arrangement because the chorus happens only twice, and the end is improvisational.
 It's like one of those epic power ballads."
 The Los Angeles Times said of "Try", "Her unfettered enthusiasm wins out as she sings of passion for life".